-- 3 Accounting policies (continued) - 3.1 Financial assets and liabilities (continued) - b) Modification of assets and liabilities (continued)
+3.1 Financial assets and liabilities (continued)

+b) Modification of assets and liabilities (continued)

 Financial liabilities

 The Group derecognises a financial liability when its terms are modified and the cash flows of the modified liability are substantially different.
 In this case, a new financial liability based on the modified terms is recognised at either amortised cost or fair value.
 The difference between the carrying amount of the financial liability derecognised and the new financial liability with modified terms is recognised in the statement of income.